Richard Herring: Blogs, podcasts and internet

 On 17 November 2013, he recorded the first episode of a six-part internet stand-up, sketch and interview show Richard Herring's Meaning of Life, structured around the philosophical concepts of 'Creation', 'the Paranormal', 'Love', 'Death', 'Good & Evil' and 'the Shape of Things To Come', the episode being broadcast online between February 2014 and early 2015.

 In February 2014, the first Richard Herring Show was broadcast on Fubar Radio.
 Herring presented this with comedian Lou Sanders weekly, before quitting the show together; their final episode was broadcast on 24 May 2014.

-On 8 March 2018, in aid of International Women’s Day, Herring raised over £150,000 for domestic abuse charity Refuge by responding to anyone on Twitter who asked when International Men's Day was (it is 19 November).
+On 8 March 2018, in aid of International Women's Day, Herring raised over £150,000 for domestic abuse charity Refuge by responding to anyone on Twitter who asked when International Men's Day was (it is 19 November).
 He did the same on 8 March 2019, raising almost £130,000.
 He repeated the exercise on 8 March 2020 and streamed himself responding to tweets live on Twitch.
 He raised a further £70,000.
 In 2020 he wrote a book about his experiences and toxic masculinity called The Problem With Men which was published on 5 November.

 In March 2020 Herring started streaming regularly on Twitch as the world went into lockdown.
 He produced weekly remote episodes of his podcast, Richard Herring's Leicester Square Theatre Podcast, did a live feed of Stone Clearing most weekday mornings and played himself at snooker (with 32 personas) in the evening.
 He also did occasional non-director's commentaries for films, as well as a newspaper review with his 128-year-old ventriloquist dummy called Ally and Herring's Twitch of Fun.
+On 28 January 2026 he started a new ventriloquism project called Rich and Ally's Craven Newsround, a news service that purports to "bring the people the REAL news, not the lies of the Mainstream Media", which has broadcast on most weekdays ever since.
+Some people have noticed a similarity between this and the John Craven's Newsround though Herring claims this is coincidental.

-In June 2023, Herring announced he would be touring Richard Herring's Leicester Square Theatre Podcast around the UK starting September 2023.
+In September 2023, Herring began a tour of Richard Herring's Leicester Square Theatre Podcast around the UK.